 The objectives of the FADE-in project are to develop a course concepts to adult learning using a flipped approach.
-This means active and self-directed learning, to “flip” the roles (Trainer ⇒ Facilitater, Learner ⇒ Self-Determining Adult with self-responsibility for their learning (heutagogical approach).
-The Global Flipped Learning Initiative (GFLI) with Jon Bergman (the developer of Flipped
+This means active and self-directed learning, to “flip” the roles (Trainer ⇒ Facilitater, Learner ⇒ Self-Determining Adult with self-responsibility for their learning).
+The Global Flipped Learning Initiative (GFLI) with Jon Bergman (the developer of Flipped Learning) is an associated partner in the project and impact with the state-of-the-art knowledge and experience of “flipping the learning”.

 The consortium consists of four AE organisations with a complementary field of action well-distributed in Europe (Greece, Spain, Norway, Austria).
 This will ensure a wide scope of experience and impact to the project as well as a versatile result addressing all groups of adult learners.
 The consortium in detail consist of